SantiHi/site-unit2-project1-music-playlist-explorer-starter/README.md

 * Did the topics discussed in your labs prepare you to complete the assignment?
 Be specific, which features in your weekly assignment did you feel unprepared to complete?

 I think that the labs left me relatively prepared to complete the assignments.
-I think that perhaps the sorting feature was a lot more research into javascript, but it was still manageable in general.
+I think that perhaps the sorting feature was a lot more research into javascript, but it was still manageable overall.
+I did lean into more my past experience when it came to the javascript.

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.